Temple of the Feathered Serpent, Teotihuacan: Architecture

 The Feathered Serpent Pyramid is a six-level step pyramid built in the talud-tablero style.
 The outside edges of each level are decorated with feathered serpent heads alternating with those of another snake-like creature, often identified as Tlaloc.
 Nevertheless, Mary Ellen Miller and Karl Taube claim that these heads may represent a "war serpent", while Michael D. Coe claims, somewhat similarly, that they probably represent the "fire serpent" wearing a headdress with the Teotihuacan symbol for war.
 In the eyes of these figures there is a spot for obsidian glass to be put in, so when the light hits, its eyes would glimmer.
 In antiquity the entire pyramid was painted – the background here was blue with carved sea shells providing decoration.
 Under each row of heads are bas-reliefs of the full feathered serpent, in profile, also associated with water symbols.
 These and other designs and architectural elements are more than merely decorative, suggesting "strong ideological significance", although there is no consensus just what that significance is.
 Some interpret the pyramid's iconography as cosmological in scope – a myth of the origin of time or of creation – or as calendrical in nature.
 Others find symbols of rulership, or war and the military.

+Some archaeologists have searched for the significance of the Temple of the Feathered Serpent through analysis of the headdress worn by the Quetzalcoatl, or Feathered Serpent, that is featured on the outside of the pyramid.
+This depiction is described as a monstrous figure bearing large fangs, while lacking a lower jaw; the surface of the work has two quadrangular components, two rings on the forehead and a knot on the top.
+The knots have been considered to represent significance of the calendar, as they have proven to be throughout other instances of Teotihuacan iconography.
+Austin (et al.) goes into detail explaining the mythical significance of the Quetzalcoatl’s headdress for which the following interpretation is based: the Quetzalcoatl was regarded as the “extractor-bearer” of the forces of time and is being depicted as “transporting time-destiny in the abstract to the surface of the earth”.
+This interpretation relies heavily on the signs of calendrical connection and significance exhibited by the architectural features of this pyramid.

 Today the pyramid is largely hidden by the Adosada platform hinting at a political restructuring of Teotihuacan during the fourth century CE, perhaps a "rejection of autocratic rule" in favour of a collective leadership.
 Following excavations in the early 20th century, a section of a façade on the monument's west side was discovered.
 This section is believed to date from the late 3rd century.
 Fantastic and rare carvings on the surfaces show depictions of the feathered serpent deity, other gods, and seashells on panels on either side of a staircase.